sierrezinal/terraform-google-nestedvirt/README.md

 project_id = tf-nestedvirt3
 ```

-Verify that the L1 VM is configured with VT-X.
+Verify that the L1 VM is configured with VT-x.

 ![vtx configured](assets/kvm-p3-withVTx.png)